richonguzman/LoRa_APRS_Tracker/README.md

     - Listening to other Trackers arround.
 - Processor from 240Mhz to 80MHz to save almost 20% power consumption (from ~ 100mA to almost ~80mA) (Thanks Mane76).
 - All GPS beacons/packet are encoded for less time on RF/LoRa Tx.
-- 4th line of the OLED SCREEN shows Number of New Messages Received.
+- 4th line of the OLED SCREEN shows Altitude+Speed+Course or Number of New Messages Received.
 - 5th line of the OLED SCREEN shows Recent Heard Trackers/Station/iGates Tx.
 ____________________________________________________

 # INSTRUCTIONS: